donaldsontu520/manipulating-python-strings-starter/primm-activity-template.md

 ### Questions
 Answer these questions about the code.
 Be specific in your answers!

 1. What specifically will the result be or look like when you run the script shown above?
+(Discuss the punctuation you'll see as well.)
 > Answer